 The Giants break the 1936 Yankees record for the most home runs hit in a season by a team.
 The three Polo Grounds homers in today's twin bill sweep over Boston raise the record total to 185, and New York will finish the season with 221 round-trippers.

 The Cardinals tie a major league mark, hitting five homers in a 12-5 loss to Brooklyn at Ebbets Field.
 The solo shots hit by Stan Musial, Harry Elliot, Rip Repulski, and Steve Bilko (2), all off starter Preacher Roe, aren't enough to offset the Dodgers' 17-hit attack, which includes six doubles but no round-trippers.

 Cardinals moundsman Vinegar Bend Mizell beats the Reds, 1-0.
 The southpaw, who is from Vinegar Bend, Alabama, establishes a National League record by walking nine batters without giving up a run.

 Cuno Barragan hits his only big league home run in his first major league at-bat, when he takes Dick LeMay deep over the left-field fence at Wrigley Field in the second inning of the Cubs' 4-3 loss to San Francisco.
 The 29 year-old catcher will play in 69 games for Chicago over three seasons.

 Curt Simmons becomes the last pitcher ever to steal home with his second inning dash to the plate in the Cardinals' 7-3 victory over the Phillies at Connie Mack Stadium.
 The Redbird hurler scores on an aborted squeeze play when Chris Short uncorks a pitch that cannot be bunted.

 Tim McCarver's third-inning triple, his 13th and final one of the season, plates Orlando Cepeda in the Cardinals' 7-4 victory over Atlanta at Busch Stadium.
 The 22 year-old Memphis, TN native will become the first backstop to ever lead the National or American League in three-baggers.

-After 20 scoreless innings, which matches the major league mark for a scoreless tie, Dick Groat draws a bases loaded walk giving the Giants a 1-0 victory over the Reds.
+After 20 scoreless innings, which equals the major league mark, Dick Groat draws a bases loaded walk, giving the Giants a 1-0 victory over the Reds.
 In 1918, the Braves and Pirates also matched zeros for twenty frames, until the Bucs scored two runs in the top of the 21st for an eventual 2-0 victory in the Boston ballpark.